-Importantly, the science of reading is not a trend.
-Nor is it singularly focused on one particular instructional component.
-Research indicates that the explicit, sequential, and systematic instruction of literacy skills is particularly effective for students at risk, including multilingual learners and those from high-poverty backgrounds.
-Teachers need to facilitate a systematic process that is consistent and comprehensive.
+Importantly, the science of reading is not a trend nor a pendulum swift.
+Nor is the science of reading singularly focused on one particular instructional component.
+Research indicates that the explicit, sequential, and systematic instruction of literacy skills is particularly effective for students at risk, including multilingual learners and those from high-poverty backgrounds, and teachers need to facilitate a systematic process that is consistent and comprehensive.